NMashalov/NMashalov.github.io/_pages/about.md

 **Previously:** I received my Bachelor in MIPT.

-**Hobies**: In my free time I like to practice Jiu Jitusu🥋 and play acoustic guitar.
+**Hobies**: In my free time I like to practice Jiu Jitusu 🥋 and play acoustic guitar.